-Well, some enterprising individual experienced this satisfying sensation and thought, “If it worked on my fingerprints, it could work on my pores!”
-Their suggestion: to spread Elmer’s glue across your nose (or other blackhead-prone areas), wait for it to dry, and then rip it off like a wax strip.
+Well, some enterprising individuals experienced this satisfying sensation and thought, “If it worked on my fingerprints, it could work on my pores!”
+Their suggestion: is to spread Elmer’s glue across your nose (or other blackhead-prone areas), wait for it to dry, and then rip it off like a wax strip.

 Though safe enough for a kindergarten craft project, glue may still contain preservatives that aren’t deemed cosmetically safe.
 This can be irritating to your complexion, especially with sensitive acne-prone skin types.

-When in doubt, it’s definitely safer to stick with skin-intended products.
+When in doubt, it’s safer to stick with skin-intended products.